iam-xtreme/learning-digest/01 - system-design/concepts/caching-strategy.md

 ---

+#### Distributed caching in Redis

+Distributed caching in Redis works by spreading cached data across multiple Redis nodes, improving scalability and availability.
+Redis Cluster is a native feature for distributed caching that automatically shards data based on a hash of the key, ensuring that each node holds a portion of the cache.
+When nodes are added or removed, Redis rebalances the data accordingly to maintain even distribution without manual intervention.

+##### Key Mechanisms
+- **Data Sharding:** Redis Cluster uses consistent hashing to partition keys among cluster nodes, spreading load and allowing horizontal scaling.
+- **Replication and High Availability:** Redis supports replication (master-slave) where data from master nodes is asynchronously replicated to slave nodes for failover and durability.
+Sentinel manages failover automatically.
+- **Pub/Sub for Cache Synchronization:** In distributed environments, Redis can use publish/subscribe channels to synchronize cache invalidation or updates across multiple application instances, ensuring consistency.

+##### Usage Flow
+Clients connect to the Redis cluster, and based on the key’s hash slot, requests are routed to the correct node hosting the data shard.
+This routing is transparent to the client with modern Redis clients supporting cluster-aware operations.
+The cluster provides low latency by caching frequently accessed or computationally expensive data close to application layers.

+##### Benefits for Scalability and Fault Tolerance
+- Horizontal scaling by adding nodes without downtime.
+- Fault tolerance through automatic failover and replica promotion.
+- Efficient resource utilization by sharing cache loads in large distributed systems such as government or enterprise applications.

+---

 ### **Conclusion**:

 - **Caching** can significantly improve system performance by reducing the load on databases and accelerating data retrieval times.
 Using appropriate eviction policies (like **LRU** or **TTL**) ensures that the cache remains efficient and up-to-date.